PasarGuard

 Update xray-config Certificate Directories

-and change the certificate directories from marzban to pasarguard:
+Update the certificate directories from marzban to pasarguard in your xray_config.json file:

 nano /var/lib/pasarguard/xray_config.json